 With education, an unanswered question is a barrier to learning.
 Education is persuasion (and vice versa) when you realize this fundamental truth.

-Step Three: Write the headline and subheads
+Step #3: Write the headline and subheads

-What promise are you making to your audience with this piece?
-What will you teach them or convince them of?
+What promise are you making to your audience with this piece of content?
+What will you teach them?
 And why should they care?
-That’s your working headline.

-Step Four: Fill in the blanks
+Step #4: Fill in the blanks

-Want to write lean copy?
+Want to write lean content?

 Answer the questions designated by each subhead, and answer only that question.